feizc/Meta-Ensemble/README.md

-# Ensemble Parameter Distillation
+# Meta Ensemble Parameter Learning

-We introduce a new task, which aims to predict the parameters of ensembled single model based on the parameters of base learners and training dataset.
+We introduce a new task, referred to meta ensemble parameter learning, which aims to directly predict the parameters of ensemble distillation model based on the parameters of base learners as well as small part of training dataset.

 ## 1. Parameter Model

-Here, we provide two models for ensemble parameters prediction:

 ### 1.1 base model

 VGG-11 and ResNet-50

+Here, we provide two models for ensemble parameters prediction:

 ### 1.2 Linear Prediction